Celebrity Classic Scholarship

-The Celebrity Classic scholarships encourage students with intellectual, creative, and leadership promise to complete a master's or doctoral degree at Texas State University.
+Celebrity Classic scholarships encourage students with intellectual, creative, and leadership promise to complete a master's or doctoral degree at Texas State University.
 These scholarships are available for newly admitted and continuing students and are offered annually.
-The application period for the Celebrity Classic scholarship is November 1 through March 1.
+The application period for the Celebrity Classic scholarship is October 1 through February 1.

 The Celebrity Classic provides $1,500 per semester for the remainder of hours in your degree plan (for a maximum of three academic years).
 Scholarships are awarded for the academic year (fall, spring, and summer) and are disbursed every semester.

 The Celebrity Classic will fund only courses that apply to your degree.
 For example, if your degree plan only requires six hours of thesis course work, the scholarship will not fund thesis courses beyond the six-hour requirement.

 If awarded, you must meet the following requirements: